Villanova-AI/villanova_developers/docs/villanova10/docs/getting-started/ent-api.md

 ## API Claim Commands

 Common operations associated with API claims are detailed below.
-To execute `ent bundle api` subcommands, the user must be connected to a running Entando instance (via [ent attach-vm](ent-profile.md)) or the CLI will generate an authentication error.
+To execute `ent bundle api` subcommands, the user must be connected to a running Villanova instance (via [ent attach-vm](ent-profile.md)) or the CLI will generate an authentication error.

 | Command | Description
 | :- | :-